trueagi-io/metta-examples/strips/README.md

 * the logistics domain together with an instance ([PDDL](logistics), [MeTTa](strips-to-metta-improved/logistics-i-1.metta))

 MeTTa queries and tests on the blocks domain can be found [here](strips-to-metta-improved/queries.metta).
-We managed to use the MeTTa language to construct a transition system graph from the domain.
+We managed to use the MeTTa language to construct a transition system graph from the domain specification.